eweik/AwkwardNN/README.md

 # Awkward NN
-A Pytorch Recurrent Neural Network for awkward-array data structure
+A Pytorch Neural Network for awkward-array data structure